t4d-gmbh/ci-cd-workflows/source/content/runners/security.md

 ### 2. Access Control

 - **Limit Permissions**: Ensure that runners have the minimum permissions necessary to perform their tasks.
-Use least privilege principles.
+Use the least privilege principles.
 - **Environment Variables**: Be cautious with sensitive information in environment variables.
 Use secrets management features provided by both platforms.

 ### 3. Isolation